nareshsoni02/WeatherApp/README.md

 ## ER Diagram

-For the purposes of simplicity, I have used flat price structrue but based on requirement it can be enhanced to complex structure using joins to vendor/instrument table.
+For the purposes of simplicity, I have used flat price structure but based on requirement it can be enhanced to complex structure using joins to vendor/instrument tables.

 ![](docs/PriceDataModel.png)